 The Keep Continuity option is useful for objects with disjoint normals on neighboring triangles, usually because of different smoothing groups.
 In the middle image below you can see the edge splits produced by disjoint normals.
 Using the Keep Continuity option avoids this problem.
 This option will also help to produce a smoother result across material ID boundaries for objects with multiple materials.

 Example: Clip Mapping

 The Water level parameter is absolute in world units.
 For this example, Amount is set to 5.0 and Shift is set to 0.0.
 Note that when Water level reaches Amount + Shift, all geometry is clipped.

 Example: Texture Boundaries

 This example shows a plane mapped with a displacement map that has negative values.
 With the default boundaries for the displacement (from 0 to 1) we are unable to see the geometry displaced in the negative direction.
-However, once we set Displacement bounds to Explicit and set Min value and Max value to -1 and 1 respectively, we can see the displaced geometry in both the positive and negative direction.
+However, once we set Min Bounds and Max Bounds to -1 and 1 respectively, we can see the displaced geometry in both the positive and negative direction.